 Students in the Paris Astronomy program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
 Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.

 Participants in the Paris Astronomy program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three physical sciences courses and the French language class.
 The physical sciences sequence meets the College’s physical sciences requirement for non-science majors.
-If a student has already met this requirement, he or she may use these courses as electives.
+Students who have already met this requirement may use these courses as electives.
 The three courses can also be used toward the five course requirement for completing a minor in Astronomy and Astrophyics.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective department.
 The language course will normally count as an elective.
-Course titles, units of credit and grades are placed on the College transcript.
+Course titles, units of credit, and grades are placed on the College transcript.

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Paris Astronomy program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Paris Astronomy program during the 2021–2022 year are listed below: